HomeAboutWorkServicesPluginsBlogContactstart_a_build

 I write code from a dock in Islamorada.
 Sometimes from the flybridge of a 42-foot sportfisher.
 Occasionally from a picnic table at Robbie’s while tourists feed tarpon fifteen feet away.

 The Florida Keys are not Silicon Valley.
 There are no coworking spaces with cold brew on tap.
 The WiFi is questionable.
 The salt air is murder on electronics.
 And honestly?
 I wouldn’t trade it for anything.
-Because building websites from here has shaped my entire philosophy as a developer.
+Building from here has shaped my entire philosophy as a developer.

 Astro

 Astro is a web framework that ships zero JavaScript by default.
 That sounds like a weird selling point until you realize that most websites don’t need JavaScript for 90% of what they do.
-A business website?
-Static HTML and CSS with a sprinkle of JS for interactive elements.
+A business site is static HTML and CSS with a sprinkle of JS for the interactive parts.
 That’s Astro’s sweet spot.

 Tailwind CSS

 Tailwind is a utility-first CSS framework.
 Instead of writing custom CSS files, you style elements directly with utility classes.
-It sounds messy until you try it, and then you never want to write CSS the old way again.
+It sounds messy until you try it.
+Then you never want to go back.

 Netlify